 Shading devices, such as awnings, drapes, roller blinds and venetian blinds, can be used in combination with energy efficient windows for controlling heat and providing shade.

-Interior shading devices, such as drapes, can be used to both keep heat in, and to keep heat out.
+Curtains and shutters can be used to both keep heat in, and to keep heat out.
 By opening or closing drapes and blinds in the daytime, one can control whether the warmth of the sun penetrates the room or not.

 Drapes also provide a layer of insulation, and closing drapes when the sun goes down can provide an effective measure to retain heat in a room at night.